OperationSpark/first-website/README.md

 Selectors and their styling rules tell the web browser which elements to select, and how to style them.
 In a moment, we are going to add some more style to our `<nav>` element, and by doing so using the `nav` selector, we are creating a style rule that will be applied to _all nav tags_ on our webpage.

-Selecting an element by id should only return one element, if your webpage is well formed, so applying a style rule by id should only style one element on the page.
+Selecting an element by id should only return one element, if your web page is well formed, so applying a style rule by id should only style one element on the page.

 Selecting an element by its tag type or by its class will style all tags of that type, or all tags of that class.